There’s no place like home for healing.

 When is home and community neuro therapy the right fit?

 Home and community neuro therapy is best suited for adult and pediatric patients who:

-- May experience a clinical advantage, such as functional goals requiring a practice in a specific non-clinic setting
+- Will experience a clinical advantage, such as functional goals requiring practice in their own community or home setting

 Our home and community neuro therapy programs are covered by some commercial health insurance and workers’ compensation plans.
 Medicare does not cover home and community-based rehabilitation.
 More about insurance.